"On the battlefield there is but one commandment: Thou Shalt Kill."

-The Cavalry: Played with in the canon ending of Winter Assault, where Sturnn and the Imperial Guard show up with the full intention of stomping the Eldar, but Taldeer convinces them to help her fight the Necrons instead.
+Played with in the canon ending of Winter Assault, where Sturnn and the Imperial Guard show up with the full intention of fighting the Eldar, but Taldeer convinces them to help her fight the Necrons instead.

 Whenever a Leman Russ is deployed in Dawn of War's expansions:

 Eldar Farseers (and other psykers equipped with certain wargear) have powers that work like this in Dawn of War II.